 - Cast lists due (list of names for participation certificates): Friday 29th July (Week 2, Term 3)

 - Online Entries: visual art, short films & song entries MUST be uploaded by: Friday 12th August (Week 4, Term 3)

 We are always looking to hear from awesome outstanding young people to become part of our crew to assist with the coordination of YOH Fest in their region.

 Interested students should send us an email with a brief 'about them' summary and why they want to be involved : firstname.lastname@example.org

-Yes, there is a minimal administration cost to enter both the live and screen fest competition.
+Yes, there is a minimal administration fee to enter.

 Yes, Schools are most welcome to enter multiple entries.
 However, for the live heats - depending on the number of performances a schools enters, we cannot guarantee that all entries will be scheduled on the same day.